-- People with asthma who smoke.
-The combination of asthma, a chronic inflammatory airway disease, and smoking increases the risk of COPD even more.
+People with asthma.
+Asthma, a chronic inflammatory airway disease, may be a risk factor for developing COPD.
+The combination of asthma and smoking increases the risk of COPD even more.

 COPD can cause many complications, including:

-- Respiratory infections.
+Respiratory infections.
 People with COPD are more likely to catch colds, the flu and pneumonia.
 Any respiratory infection can make it much more difficult to breathe and could cause further damage to lung tissue.
-An annual flu vaccination and regular vaccination against pneumococcal pneumonia can prevent some infections.

-- Lung cancer.
+Lung cancer.
 People with COPD have a higher risk of developing lung cancer.
-Quitting smoking may reduce this risk.

-Unlike some diseases, COPD has a clear cause and a clear path of prevention.
+Unlike some diseases, COPD typically has a clear cause and a clear path of prevention, and there are ways to slow the progression of the disease.
 The majority of cases are directly related to cigarette smoking, and the best way to prevent COPD is to never smoke — or to stop smoking now.

-Occupational exposure to chemical fumes and dust is another risk factor for COPD.
-If you work with this type of lung irritant, talk to your supervisor about the best ways to protect yourself, such as using respiratory protective equipment.
+Occupational exposure to chemical fumes and dusts is another risk factor for COPD.
+If you work with these types of lung irritants, talk to your supervisor about the best ways to protect yourself, such as using respiratory protective equipment.